ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 When you try to install an updated Helm chart by running `helm install -f config.yaml --namespace=kube-system --name=<release_name> ibm/<chart_name>`, you get the `Error: failed to download "ibm/<chart_name>"` error message.

 {: tsCauses}
-The URL for the {{site.data.keyword.Bluemix_notm}} repository in your Helm instance might be incorrect.
+The URL for the {{site.data.keyword.cloud_notm}} repository in your Helm instance might be incorrect.

 {: tsResolve}
 To troubleshoot your Helm chart: